MiamiOH-CSE274/02_Cpp/README.md

 For each of the following functions in main.cpp, tell me whether or not you think it is working in your submission.

-1. prime - I believe the method will work, if I can get the project to run (stupid project interactions...).
-2. defix - I believe the method will work, if I can get the project to run (stupid project interactions...).
-3. sumSlice - I believe the method will work, if I can get the project to run (stupid project interactions...).
-4. square - I believe the method will work, if I can get the project to run (stupid project interactions...).
-5. listPrimes - I'm not sure only because I can't get the project to run, if I can get the project to run (stupid project interactions...) and even though it looks right, I've never used the addresses before.

-All these methods I rewrote in java to be sure, and they will work, but I can't get the code to compile due to a << operator not being recognized (and it's in Brinkman's portion of the code).
-Beyond that I'm not sure
+1. prime - According to the tester and my own independent work, this method functions perfectly.
+2. defix - According to the tester and my own independent work, this method functions perfectly.
+3. sumSlice - According to the tester and my own independent work, this method functions perfectly.
+4. square - According to the tester and my own independent work, this method functions perfectly.
+5. listPrimes - This works according to the tester, although I will admit I still have a mental disconnect as to why this works.
+Abstracting an array pointer and using it elsewhere to call individual elements is certainly not the easiest reasoning to hash out.

 Questions
 =======